Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 06.22.13 UTC
+- WIB: Senin, 30 September 2024 08.53.39 UTC
-- WITA: Senin, 30 September 2024 07.22.13 UTC
+- WITA: Senin, 30 September 2024 09.53.39 UTC
-- WIT: Senin, 30 September 2024 08.22.13 UTC
+- WIT: Senin, 30 September 2024 10.53.39 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: technology
+Kategori: friendship